 Great British Beach Clean

 Every September thousands of people across the UK head to the coast to take part in the Great British Beach Clean.
+This year's event is taking place between Friday 15th - Sunday 24th September 2023.
+Find out how you can get involved and how it helps.

 The importance of data